lineup30min/cse15l-lab-reports/lab-report-5-week-10.md

 So it seems that both give the wrong output.

-I choose my code to fix.
+I choose my code to describe the bug.

 ---
 ## Second different result: